-Philadelphia Office - In 2019, KREF originated a \$ 182.6 million senior loan secured by an office portfolio in Philadelphia, PA.
-As of September 30, 2023, the loan had a risk rating of 5 with an amortized cost of \$ 151.1 million.
-On December 22, 2023, KREF received a \$ 6.0 million partial repayment and then took title to the office property through a deed-in-lieu of foreclosure.
+Philadelphia Office / Garage - In 2019, KREF originated a \$182.6 million senior loan secured by an office portfolio in Philadelphia, PA.
+As of September 30, 2023, the loan had a risk rating of 5 with an amortized cost of \$151.1 million.
+On December 22, 2023, In December 2023, KREF received a \$6.0 million partial repayment and then took title to the office property through a deed-in-lieu of foreclosure.
 The transaction was accounted for as an asset acquisition under ASC 805.
-Accordingly, KREF recorded the portfolio with its net assets on the Condensed Consolidated Balance Sheet with an estimated fair value of \$ 86.4 million, which included \$ 1.3 million of cash received and \$ 76.5 million, \$ 24.6 million and \$ 15.9 million allocated to REO held for sale, lease intangible and other assets, and leasing and other liabilities, respectively.
-As a result, KREF recognized a \$ 58.7 million loan write-off for the difference between the carrying value of the foreclosed loan and the fair value of the REO's net assets.
-As of March 31, 2024, the REO's assets and liabilities met the criteria to be classified as held for sale under ASC 360.
-As such, depreciation and amortization on the REO and related lease intangibles were suspended.
+Accordingly, KREF recorded the portfolio with its net assets on the Condensed Consolidated Balance Sheet with an estimated fair value of \$86.4 million, which included \$1.3 million of cash received and \$76.5 million, \$24.6 million and \$15.9 million allocated to REO held for sale, lease intangible and other assets, and leasing and other liabilities, respectively.
+As a result, KREF recognized a \$58.7 million loan write-off for the difference between the carrying value amortized cost of the foreclosed loan and the fair value of the REO's net assets.